-Section 5.1.
-LIMITATION ON ISSUANCE. (a) Unless this Order and the Credit Agreement are amended and modified by the Commissioners Court in accordance with the provisions hereof, the County covenants and agrees that there will not be issued and Outstanding under this Order at any time more than \$360,000,000 in aggregate Principal Amount of Notes.
+- Section 5.1 LIMITATION ON ISSUANCE. (a) Unless this Order and the Credit Agreements are amended and modified by the Commissioners Court in accordance with the provisions hereof, the County covenants and agrees that there will not be issued and Outstanding under this Order at any time more than \$200,000,000 (for the Series D Notes), \$300,000,000 (for Series D-2 Notes) and \$200,000,000 (for Series D-3 Notes) in aggregate Principal Amount of Notes and Loan Notes. - (b) The County covenants and agrees that the total Principal Amount of all Notes Outstanding at any one time under this Order shall not exceed the available Commitment under the Series D Credit Agreement, the available Commitment under the Series D-2 Credit Agreement or the available Commitment under the Series D-3 Credit Agreement. - (c) The County covenants and agrees that it shall limit the issuance of Notes in such a manner that it will never cause an increase in the total Principal Amount of Notes and Loans Outstanding under this Order to exceed the amount for which the County has sufficient funds available for payment as the same become due and payable, taking into account the taxes levied by the County pursuant to Section 4.2 hereof plus all other amounts lawfully available to the County for such payment pursuant to the Credit Agreements and from other lawful sources.

-- (b) The County covenants and agrees that the total Principal Amount of all Notes Outstanding at any one time under this Order shall not exceed the available Commitment under the Credit Agreement. - (c) The County covenants and agrees that it shall limit the issuance of Notes in such a manner that it will never cause an increase in the total Principal Amount of Notes and Loans Outstanding under this Order to exceed the amount for which the County has sufficient funds available for payment as the same become due and payable, taking into account the taxes levied by the County pursuant to Section 4.2 hereof plus all other amounts lawfully available to the County for such payment pursuant to the Credit Agreement and from other lawful sources. - Section 5.2.
-MAINTENANCE OF AN AVAILABLE CREDIT AGREEMENT.
-The County agrees and covenants that at all times while there are Outstanding Notes it will maintain one or more Credit Agreements providing essentially the same level of liquidity to the County as provided by the Credit Agreement, in a Commitment amount sufficient to pay the Principal Amount of all such Notes.
-No Notes shall be issued if to do so would cause the aggregate Principal Amount of all Notes covered by the Credit Agreement to exceed the Commitment under the Credit Agreement.
-The availability for borrowing of such amounts under the Credit Agreement may be subject to reasonable conditions precedent, including, but not limited to, bankruptcy of the County and absence of default by the County under any of its general obligation debt.
-In furtherance of the foregoing covenant, the County agrees that it will not issue any Notes or make any borrowings which will result in a violation of such covenant, will not amend the Credit Agreement in a manner which will cause a violation of such covenant and, if and to the extent necessary to maintain compliance with such covenant, will arrange for new Credit Agreements prior to, or contemporaneously with, the expiration of the Credit Agreement or any subsequent Credit Agreement.
+Section 5.2 MAINTENANCE OF AN AVAILABLE CREDIT AGREEMENT.
+The County agrees and covenants that at all times while there are Outstanding Notes it will maintain one or more Credit Agreements providing essentially the same level of liquidity to the County as provided by the Credit Agreements, in a Commitment amount sufficient to pay the Principal Amount of all such Notes.
+No Notes shall be issued if to do so would cause the aggregate Principal Amount of all Notes covered by each Credit Agreement to exceed the Commitment under each Credit Agreement.
+The availability for borrowing of such amounts under the Credit Agreements may be subject to reasonable conditions precedent including, but not limited to, bankruptcy of the County and absence of default by the County under any of its general obligation debt.
+In furtherance of the foregoing covenant, the County agrees that it will not issue any Notes or make any borrowings which will result in a violation of such covenant, will not amend the Credit Agreements in a manner which will cause a violation of such covenant and, if and to the extent necessary to maintain compliance with such covenant, will arrange for new Credit Agreements prior to, or contemporaneously with, the expiration of the Credit Agreements or any subsequent Credit Agreement.